propelorm/Propel2/documentation/reference/model-criteria.markdown

 $res = $stmt->execute();
 {% endhighlight %}

-The final `find()` doesn't just execute the SQL query above, it also instanciates `Book` objects and populates them with the results of the query.
+The final `find()` doesn't just execute the SQL query above, it also instantiates `Book` objects and populates them with the results of the query.
 Eventually, it returns a `PropelCollection` object with these `Book` objects inside.
 For the sake of clarity, you can consider this collection object as an array.
 In fact, you can use it as if it were a true PHP array and iterate over the result list the usual way:

 {% highlight php %}
 <?php